dgerosa/scientificcomputing_bicocca_2023/README.md

 - ["Lectures on scientific computing with Python"](https://github.com/jrjohansson/scientific-python-lectures), R. Johansson et al.
 - ["Python for Astronomers"](https://astro.uni-bonn.de/~rschaaf/Python2008/), University of Bonn, Germany.
 - ["Google's python class"](https://developers.google.com/edu/python), Google.

+## Logistics:

+For students enrolled in the Physics and Astronomy PhD at Milano-Bicocca, this class awards 2 CFU (16 hours).

+### Schedule

+Classes will be in room U2-2026 of the Bicocca campus ("Marco Comi" computational physics lab).
+Here is our timetable:

+- Tue Nov 21, 2023 - 10.30-12.30
+- Mon Nov 27, 2023 - 10.30-12.30
+- Tue Nov 28, 2023 - 10.30-12.30
+- Mon Dec 4, 2023 - 10.30-12.30
+- Tue Dec 5, 2023 - 10.30-12.30
+- Mon Jan 8, 2024 - 10.30-12.30
+- Tue Jan 9, 2024- 10.30-12.30
+- Mon Jan 15, 2024 - 10.30-12.30
+- Tue Jan 16, 2024 - 10.30-12.30 (backup slot in case we need to skip one)

+### Exams

+Exams will be light touch and without grades (i.e. just approved / not approved).

+Each lecture has some exercises at the end.
+During the exam, we will go through your codes and discuss what you've done.
+Note that the exercises provided are far more than what you'll need to do!
+Overall, it's ok if you work on **about 1/4 of the exercises provided** (or a bit more/less if you like the easy/hard ones).
+This is to reflect the different needs of your research fields.
+So I encourage you to cherry-pick the topics you're most interested in and that will be more relevant to your PhD.

+Exams will be by appointment: shoot me an email and we'll set a time.
+Also, let me know the list of the exercises you plan to prepare and I'll approve it beforehand.
+My office is room U2-2007.
+After you've passed the exam, please send an email to the Physics PhD secretary with me in cc.

 ## Credits